yochannah/carpentries.org/_posts/2020/08/2020-08-05-recruiting-instructors-for-self-organised-workshops.md

 ---
 layout: page
 authors: ["Sher!
 Hurt"]
-teaser: "Here are a set of resources to help you recruit instructors for self-organised workshops"
+teaser: "Here are a set of resources to help you recruit instructors for Self-Organised workshops"
 title: "How to Recruit Instructors for Self-Organised Workshops"
 date: 2020-08-05
 time: "09:00:00"